CARES Act Higher Education Emergency Relief Fund

 Request CARES Act Funds Assistance

 Students, the Emergency Fund is available to help you pay for educational expenses due to disruption of on campus instruction due to COVID-19.
-You can request reimbursement for purchases of educationally related materials.
+You can request advanced funding or reimbursement for purchases of educationally related materials.
 These include items such as: technology purchases necessary to participate in online courses, purchases of books or materials that students were previously accessing on campus, and unexpected childcare costs.

 Bunker Hill Community College's Implementation of CARES Act Funds